 The air-gap is the reason for the phenomena of reflection of sunlight.
 So, when the display is off, the Visual Area (V.A) is never black – it is gray.

-When removing the air gaps, we reduce the number of internal reflecting surfaces, which lead to degradation of optical performance.
-This phenomenon worsens readability (especially for outdoor environments), by decreasing the brightness and corrupting contrast.
+When removing the air gaps, we reduce the number of internal reflecting surfaces, which increase of optical performance.
+This phenomenon improves readability, by reducing the reflection and correct contrast.

 The optical bonding process has three main stages: